 Students traveling on college-sponsored trips* in countries that have significant political unrest, a natural disaster, or other country or region-specific disturbance should carefully consider the risks with their families and in consultation with official sources of travel information such as the U.S. Department of State and the Centers for Disease Control and Prevention.
-In instances where the college sponsors travel to areas with Level 3 or Level 4 travel advisories, the college may require students to take additional steps (in addition to completing the college’s international travel waiver) before receiving funds to study or travel or before being placed on educational leave for a semester abroad.
-For example:
+The highest travel warning for the U.S. Department of State is "Level 4: Do Not Travel" and the highest travel health notice for the Centers for Disease Control and Prevention is "Level 3: Avoid Nonessential Travel."

-- Travel to countries or regions under a Level 4 Travel Advisory issued by the U.S. State Department and/or Centers for Disease Control and Prevention is presumptively ineligible for college sponsorship.
-Sponsorship to travel to areas where there is a Level 4 travel advisory is permitted only if an exception is granted by the Office of the Dean of the Faculty.
+- Travel to countries or regions under a Level 4 travel advisory issued by the U.S. State Department is presumptively ineligible for college sponsorship.
+Sponsorship to travel to areas where there is a Level 4 travel advisory is permitted only if an exception is granted by the Office of the Provost and Dean of the Faculty.

 The responsibility to assess the safety of a student’s proposed trip remains with the student -- in consultation with the student’s family -- at all times.
-The college may, in its sole discretion, sponsor programs to areas with Level 3 or Level 4** U.S. State Department travel advisories.
-The college’s decision to sponsor travel to areas with Level 3 or Level 4 travel advisories is not an endorsement of the safety of the area or of a student’s specific plans.
+The college may, in its sole discretion, sponsor programs to areas with Level 3 or Level 4** U.S. State Department travel advisories and/or Level 3 travel health notices by the Centers for Disease Control and Prevention.
+The college’s decision to sponsor travel to areas with Level 3 or Level 4 travel advisories and/or Level 3 travel health notices is not an endorsement of the safety of the area or of a student’s specific plans.